jackyzha0/quartz/content/blogs/graphics/god-rays-02.md

 Let's jump back to what I said last time.
 To quickly reiterate:
 > The first step is to place our quads in our scene where we would like the rays to be and set them to act as **billboards**.
 This means the quad will always face the camera regardless of how the camera moves.

 Sound like we need some squares.
-Let's place a few quads throughout the our scene and uhhh...
+Let's place a few quads throughout our scene and uhhh...

 > [!caption|center]
 > ![[god-rays-some_quads.png]]